joanaz/WTM/markdown/basic_mnist.md

 ### Step 3.
 Run each cell and try to understand the code

 You may want to spend 5 or 10 minutes exploring this notebook.
 It uses an early version of TensorFlow's high level APIs.
 At the end is a short exercise in which you will replace the linear classifier with a deep neural network.
-This should only involve changing one line of code. *Note* the code in this notebook is written for TensorFlow v0.12rc.
+This should only involve changing one line of code.

+*Note* the code in this notebook is written for TensorFlow v0.12rc.
 Recently, version 1.0 was released (yay!)
 The author of this repo hasn't had a chance to update this code yet (for our purposes, there's not a major difference).

 ### Step 4.
 Experiment with notebooks 1 through 4 for a deeper dive in to TensorFlow

 Next, open and experiment with notebooks 1 through 4.
 These will show you how to write a neural network to classify handwritten digits using TensorFlow's core APIs.
 Open each notebook and follow the instructions there.
 Here's a description of each notebook:

 * Notebook #1: roughly follows this [tutorial](https://www.tensorflow.org/get_started/mnist/beginners).
-We recommend you read the tutorial, then work through the notebook to try it for yourself.
-This may take 20 minutes or so, there's a lot of information there if you're new to the subject.
+To begin, we **recommend** you read the tutorial, then work through the notebook and try it for yourself.
+This may take about 20 minutes.

 * Notebook #2: solution to the exercise from the previous notebook.